Genetic testing for inherited mutations may be helpful for all people with advanced or metastatic cancer

 The following studies involve genetic testing in people with advanced cancers:

 - NCT02264678: Ascending Doses of Ceralasertib in Combination With Chemotherapy and/or Novel Anti Cancer Agents.
-This is a study of ceralasertib administered orally in combination with chemotherapy regimens and/or novel anti-cancer agents, to patients with advanced cancer.
+This is a study of ceralasertib administered orally in combination with chemotherapy regimens and/or novel anticancer agents to patients with advanced cancer.
 The study is enrolling people with inherited mutations, including BRCA1, BRCA2, ATM, RAD51C, RAD51D, and people with tumors that are HRD-positive.

 - NCT04644068: Study of AZD5305 as Monotherapy and in Combination With Anti-cancer Agents in Patients With Advanced Solid Malignancies (PETRA).
-This research is designed to learn if treatment with a new PARP inhibitor, AZD5305, alone, or in combination with anti-cancer agents is safe, tolerable, and has anti-cancer activity in patients with advanced solid tumors.
+This research is designed to learn whether treatment with a new PARP inhibitor, AZD5305, used alone or in combination with anti-cancer agents is safe, tolerable and has anti-cancer activity in patients with advanced solid tumors.
 The study is open to people who have previously been treated with PARP inhibitors.

 - NCT04657068: Treatment with ATR Inhibitor for Advanced or Metastatic Solid Tumors.
-This study will look at how well a new oral targeted therapy known as an ATR inhibitor works on advanced or metastatic solid tumors with mutations in genes linked to DNA damage repair.
+This study will look at how well a new oral targeted therapy known as an ATR inhibitor works on advanced or metastatic solid tumors with mutations in genes that are linked to DNA damage repair.
 This study is open to people who have an inherited or acquired BRCA or ATM mutation or whose tumors are HRD-positive.
 This study is open to people whose cancer stopped responding or progressed on PARP inhibitors.

 FORCE is a national nonprofit organization, established in 1999.
 Our mission is to improve the lives of individuals and families affected by adult hereditary cancers.